Biocomposite

-A biocomposite is a composite material formed by a matrix (resin) and a reinforcement of natural fibers.

-Environmental concern and cost of synthetic fibres have led the foundation of using natural fibre as reinforcement in polymeric composites.

-The matrix phase is formed by polymers derived from renewable and nonrenewable resources.
-The matrix is important to protect the fibers from environmental degradation and mechanical damage, to hold the fibers together and to transfer the loads on it.
-In addition, biofibers are the principal components of biocomposites, which are derived from biological origins, for example fibers from crops (cotton, flax or hemp), recycled wood, waste paper, crop processing byproducts or regenerated cellulose fiber (viscose/rayon).
+A biocomposite is a composite material formed by a resin matrix reinforced by natural fiber.
+Environmental concerns and the cost of synthetic fiber have led to its substitution with natural fibre, sourced from crops (cotton, flax or hemp), recycled wood, waste paper, crop processing byproducts, or regenerated cellulose fiber (rayon).

-The interest in biocomposites is rapidly growing in terms of industrial applications (automobiles, railway coach, aerospace, military applications, construction, and packaging) and fundamental research, due to its great benefits (renewable, cheap, recyclable, and in combination with specific matrices even biodegradable).
-Biocomposites can be used alone, or as a complement to standard materials, such as carbon fiber.
-Advocates of biocomposites state that use of these materials improve health and safety in their production, are lighter in weight, have a visual appeal similar to that of wood, and are environmentally superior.
+Interest in biocomposites is rapidly growing in terms of industrial applications and fundamental research due to its ecological and cost benefits.
+Biocomposites can be used alone or as a complement to standard composites, such as carbon fiber.
+Advocates of biocomposites state that these materials improve are environmentally superior, lighter in weight, safer to produce, and have a visual appeal similar to that of wood.